mvolkmann/blog/src/smalltalk/21-collections.md

 The result will be `nil` because the `comet` and `oscar` objects will be garbage collected after the `initialize` method executes.

+## Conversions

+Many collection classes have instance methods whose names begin with "as" that create a different type of collection containing its elements.

+Highlights include:

+- `asArray`: answers `Array` representation of any kind of `Collection`
+- `asBag`: answers `Bag` representation of any kind of `Collection`
+- `asDictionary`: answers `Dictionary` representation of any kind of `Collection` whose elements are `Association` instances
+- `asOrderedCollection`: answers an `OrderedCollection` representation of any kind of `Collection`
+- `asSet`: answers a `Set` representation of any `Collection`, removing duplicates
+- `asSortedCollection`: answers `SortedCollection` representation of any `Collection`

+In addition, the `asJsonString` method answers a JSON `String` representation of any kind of collection.